-Karim Dabbagh leads the R&D organization at Second Genome.
-Prior to that, he led the immunoregulation department at Pfizer, an R&D group focused on innovative approaches to elicit homeostatic immune responses, including microbiome research, for the treatment of immune related disorders.
-At Pfizer, he also led external R&D innovation for autoimmune and inflammatory diseases.
-Past responsibilities include founding Modus BioMedicine, a start-up biotechnology company focused on treatments for transplantation and autoimmune disease, as well as spending nine years at Roche Pharmaceuticals in Inflammation Discovery Research.
-Dr. Dabbagh received his PhD in biochemistry from University College, London and his BS in biotechnology from the Imperial College of Science, Technology, and Medicine in London.
+Karim Dabbagh was appointed President and CEO of Second Genome in 2018, which he joined as the Chief Scientific Officer in 2014.
+Prior to that, he served as Vice President of R&D at Pfizer where he led the Immunoregulation department, an R&D group focused on innovative approaches to elicit homeostatic immune responses for the treatment of immune related disorders.
+At Pfizer, he also led External R&D Innovation for Immunology, Neurosciences and Cardiovascular/Metabolic Therapy Areas.
+Before joining Pfizer, Karim was the founder of Modus BioMedicine, a biotechnology company focused on treatments for transplantation and autoimmune disease.
+Leading to that, Karim spent nine years at Roche in Inflammation Discovery Research.
+Karim obtained his PhD in Biochemistry from University College, London and his BSc (Hons) in Biotechnology from Imperial College, London.
 He completed postdoctoral fellowships at the Cardiovascular Research Institute at the University of California, San Francisco and at Stanford University where he worked on elucidating the role played by the microbiome in the hygiene hypothesis.